-My psychoanalytic practice would be exclusively focused on the attending person themselves and not anyone else.
-This approach to psychotherapy privileges the unconscious mind.
+I also offer Psychoanalytic Psychotherapy which essentially privileges the unconscious mind.
+Therapeutic discourse is focused almost exclusively on the utterances of the attendee.
+The development of change orientated insight, together with catharsis, would be the objective in this form of therapeutic intervention.
+My theoretical approach would largely be informed by Freudian and neo-Ferenczian psychoanalytic doctrine.
 It would be customary for the attendee (known as the analysand), to avail of a provided psychoanalytic couch when choosing to work therapeutically in this way.
 Sessions are strictly fifty-minutes duration.
 Traditionally, the analysand would attend more than one session per week.

-Albeit at different levels, the approach in both psychodynamic and psychoanalytic psychotherapy, would be to work beyond the current presenting problem, which is often symptomatic of deeper, unresolved internal conflicts.
+Albeit at different levels of intensity, the approach in both psychodynamic and psychoanalytic psychotherapy would be to work beyond the current presenting problem, which is often symptomatic of deeper, unresolved internal conflicts.
 Typically, such inner conflicts and stressors remain concealed in the mind and therefore outside of direct conscious awareness.
 Both psychodynamic and psychoanalytic 'talking therapies' conclude when such underlying tensions and conflicts are eventually and adequately addressed, allowing for a significant reduction in, or resolution of, the presenting difficulty.

-In distinct contrast to the above, I would offer hypnotherapy intervention to adults, who instead would prefer a time-limited, highly solution-focused approach to the resolution of their specific difficulty.
+In distinct contrast to the above, I would offer clinical hypnotherapy intervention to adults who would prefer a time-limited, highly solution-focused approach to the symptomatic resolution of their specific difficulty.

 Essentially, hypnotherapy operates topographically at the level of the subconscious mind in order to bring about positive and desired change.
 Positive changes in the way one thinks, feels and acts in relation to a specific concern, would be the central goal of this form of intervention.

 My application of hypnotherapy would be to swiftly and effectively achieve symptom resolution from a particular on-going stressor(s); or, as the case may be, significant symptom reduction of the stressor, so as to allow for a more adaptive level of daily coping and functioning.
 Where appropriate and with the prospective hypnotee's (person undergoing hypnotherapy) permission, clinical hypnotherapy treatment would be conducted in consultation with the hypnotee's doctor, dentist or any other medical/dental specialist currently involved in their care.